How to Access Files on a RAID Disk When NAS Uniview VX1848-NAS is Not Active: Practical Steps

 Yes, there is a risk of data loss if a NAS Uniview VX1848-NAS device is physically damaged or stolen.
 If the device is physically damaged, the hard drives inside may become inaccessible, leading to data loss.
 Similarly, if the device is stolen, the data stored on the NAS may be compromised or lost entirely.
 It is important to regularly back up the data stored on the NAS to mitigate the risk of data loss in such situations.

-Although NAS VX1848-NAS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VX1848-NAS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view